RafaAlm/RafaAlm/README.md

 - ⚽  I like to pratice sports.
-- 🎮  I love to play video gamesfam.
+- 🎮  I love to play video games.
 - ♟️  Sometimes I play chess.

  ##